 - Bridges of Madison County – Just a couple of hours away, this storybook drive showcases Madison County’s iconic covered bridges surrounded by autumn leaves.

-No matter which direction you go, give yourself time for detours—like stopping in Audubon to see Albert the Bull, visiting nearby parks, or grabbing a meal and supplies at Waspy’s Truck Stop before you head out.
+No matter which direction you go, give yourself time for detours — like stopping in Audubon to see Albert the Bull, visiting nearby parks, or grabbing a meal at The Feed Mill before you head out.
 That way, you can enjoy the journey as much as the destination.

 Stop in Audubon Along the Way

-If you’re chasing Iowa’s fall colors, make Audubon your perfect pit stop for rest, relaxation, and a good meal before continuing your drive.
+If you’re chasing Iowa’s fall colors, make Audubon your perfect pit stop for a good meal and a little exploration before continuing your drive.

 The Feed Mill Restaurant – Take a break from driving and enjoy a hearty, home-style meal.
-From classic comfort foods to kid-friendly favorites, the restaurant offers something for everyone and is the perfect place to refuel before exploring more of Iowa’s vibrant autumn scenery.
+From classic comfort foods to kid-friendly favorites, The Feed Mill offers something for everyone and is the perfect place to refuel before exploring more of Iowa’s vibrant autumn scenery.

 Make Time for Small-Town Charm